MakeSchool-Tutorials/Make-Chat-Tutorial/P04-Sending-The-Message/content.md

 })
 ```

-Now if you enter a username, you will see the main content, as well as the online users.
+Now test everything again with two browsers.
+Enter a username and you should see the main content, as well as the online users.

 # Let's send some messages

 Look at the nice text area we have for sending messages.
 If only it worked...

+We need to wire up the `#sendChatBtn` to **emit** a `new message` event to the server, and have the server **emit** a `new message` event to all connected clients.

 ```javascript
 //index.js